01alex/FEUP-SDIS/README.md

 ### Security / Authentication

 Access to the application should only be granted after the user authenticates by inputting his username and password.

+The application will eventually be tested using a **botnet** already functional or, if possible, implemented by us.

 ### Failure Tolerance